 How to make payments from your current account

-You can pay with your current account card, or send electronic payments to a person or organisation.
+How to pay with your current account card and send electronic payments to a person or organisation.

 You can use your Nationwide current account card to make payments by: